pcarbonn/H-Calc/src/Interpreter/README.md

 - setType : a bottom up transformation of the tree to add type information in the annotation of each node.
 The tree type must allow TType nodes.
 - appendEADT @'[TTypeF] : to allow TType nodes in the tree
 - distribute: fix point of a bottom up transformation using the distribution rule
-- demultiply: bottom up transformation to replace multiplications by additions
+- demultiply: remove MulF from the AST tree by replacing multiplications by additions.
 - eval : a bottom up evaluation of the tree into a Result type